 Mae West, known for her buxom figure, long Gibson-girl like gowns and sultry voice, slinked through 1930s films throwing around phrases like “Why don’t you come up and see me sometime?”

-But after only 10 films from 1932 through 1940, Mae West’s film career wanned after being dubbed “Box Office Poison” in 1937–others on this list included Greta Garbo, Joan Crawford, Norma Shearer and Katharine Hepburn.
+But after only 10 films from 1932 through 1940, Mae West’s film career declined after being dubbed “Box Office Poison” in 1937–others on this list included Greta Garbo, Joan Crawford, Norma Shearer and Katharine Hepburn.

 West worked to remain relevant by acting on the stage and radio.
-By in the 1960s and 1970s, she found herself with a cult following aided by the sexual revolution, according to No Applause–Just Throw Money: The Book That Made Vaudeville Famous by Trav S.D.
+By the 1960s and 1970s, she found herself with a cult following aided by the sexual revolution, according to No Applause–Just Throw Money: The Book That Made Vaudeville Famous by Trav S.D.

 To stay in the public eye with the younger crowds, West began recording rock and roll albums.
 In 1966 at age 72, she released “Way Out West” through Tower Records, which was part of Capitol Records.
 This was a cover album of contemporary hits such as “When a Man Loves a Woman,” “Twist and Shout,” and “Daytripper.”
 Sales of “Way Out West” reached the Billboard Top 200 at #116.